 As of December 31, 2021, management considered the continued operating losses when combined with the sustained decline in our market capitalization, to be a potential triggering event and therefore performed a quantitative impairment test of our long-lived assets as of December 31, 2021.
-Based on the results of this test, we concluded that the asset group was recoverable, and no impairment was recorded as of December 31, 2021.
-We reviewed our long-lived assets for triggering events or other circumstances that could indicate impairment as of September 30, 2022 and no triggering events or other circumstances were identified.
-There were no impairments of long-lived assets during the three and nine months ended September 30, 2022.
+Based on the results of this test, we concluded that the asset group was recoverable and no impairment was recorded as of December 31, 2021.